Motor Vehicle Sales

-Effective October 1, 2022, an exemption was added for the sales of commercial motor vehicles, trailers, or semitrailers with a gross vehicle weight rating of more than ten thousand pounds and is used or maintained to transport property in the furtherance of interstate commerce per A.R.S. § 42-5061(A)(14)(b).
+Effective October 1, 2022, an exemption was added for the sales of commercial motor vehicles, trailers, or semitrailers to a nonresident where the vehicle has a gross vehicle weight rating of more than ten thousand pounds.
+The vehicle must be used out of state and must either be used or maintained to transport property in the furtherance of interstate commerce and otherwise meets the definition of commercial motor vehicle as defined in section 28-5201.
+Pursuant to A.R.S. § 42-5061(A)(14)(b).
 Form 5011 has been updated to reflect the exemption.
-Dealers can verify the purchaser’s USDOT #, MC/MX/FF #, and authority to operate in interstate commerce on the USDOT Federal Motor Carrier Safety Administration Safety and Fitness Electronic Records (SAFER) System at https://safer.fmcsa.dot.gov/CompanySnapshot.aspx.
+Dealers can verify the purchaser’s USDOT #, MC/MX/FF #, and authority to operate in interstate commerce on the USDOT Federal Motor Carrier Safety Administration Safety and Fitness Electronic Records (SAFER) System.
 The dealer must also retain a copy of the 90-day nonresident registration permit and a copy of the nonresident driver’s license.
 See A.R.S. § 42-5009(H).

 Two exemptions are based on the purchaser’s state of residence, and two exemptions require the seller’s documented out-of-state delivery of a motor vehicle to a nonresident.
 For more information on these exemptions and documentation requirements, including sales to nonresident military personnel stationed in Arizona and to Native American purchasers, refer to Arizona Transaction Privilege Procedure (TPP) 08-1 (Note – TPP 08-1 will be updated to reflect the addition of the exemption for commercial motor vehicles sold to nonresidents per A.R.S. § 42-5061(A)(14)(b)).